roxiomontes/Women-in-OpenSource/README.md

 9. [Liz Rice](https://github.com/lizrice), created [Containers from Scratch with Go](https://github.com/lizrice/containers-from-scratch)
 10. [Audrey Feldroy](https://github.com/audreyr), created [Cookiecutter](https://github.com/cookiecutter/cookiecutter)
 11. [Hannah Wolfe](https://github.com/ErisDS), co-founder of [Ghost](https://github.com/TryGhost/Ghost)

-# Projects
-1. [otwarchive (Archive of Our Own)](https://github.com/otwcode/otwarchive), one of only two open source projects where the majority of contributors are women, [according to GeekFeminism](https://geekfeminism.wikia.org/wiki/List_of_women-dominated_projects_in_FLOSS)
-2. [Dreamwidth](https://github.com/dreamwidth/dw-free), a fork of LiveJournal and one of only two large open source projects where the majority of contributors are women, [according to GeekFeminism](https://geekfeminism.wikia.org/wiki/List_of_women-dominated_projects_in_FLOSS)
-3. [Growstuff](https://github.com/Growstuff/growstuff), founded by Alex Bayley, who is non-binary.
-Around half of contributors are women

 # Maintainers
 Women who became maintainers because of their amazing contributions